-The fire alarm emergency notification system, interior emergency phones, exterior emergency call boxes, panic alarms and elevator emergency phones are tested monthly.
+The fire alarm Emergency Notification System is tested weekly.
+Interior emergency phones, exterior emergency call boxes, panic alarms and elevator emergency phones are tested monthly.
 These tests ensure reliable operability when emergency notifications and communications are needed.

-Fire evacuation drills are conducted twice monthly at the Child Care Center which is located on the college campus.
+Fire evacuation drills are conducted twice monthly at the Child Care Center which is located on the College campus.